 - i.
 Trade Intensities and Coverage of Imports by Exports - ii.
 Export Composition and Growth by Commodities and Market Destinations - iii.
-Composition and Growth of Imports by Commodities and Sources of Supply - iv.
-Concentration Ratio of Exports and Imports
+Import Composition and Growth by Commodities and Sources of Supply - iv.
+Concentration Ratio of Exports and Imports - v.
+Revealed Comparative Advantage and trade specialization Pattern of Commodities and Markets - vi.
+Analysis of Market share and its sources and Status of global Competitiveness of Bangladesh

-II.
-Trade Intensities and Coverage of Imports by Exports
+2. Trade Intensities and Coverage of Imports by Exports

-2.1.Trade Intensities of Bangladesh
+2.1 Trade Intensities of Bangladesh